The Comma MCP server

 and adjusts.

-surface the MCP server exposes.
+report and comment surface the MCP server exposes.

 See Routines →.